-This compensation plan includes 10 executives of the Company who are entitled to this benefit, provided that they stay with the Company during the dates these options are executed.
-The dates for exercising the options will be the first 7 calendar days of May following the fiscal year.
+This compensation plan includes 10 executives of the Company, who are entitled to this benefit, provided they stay with the Company during the dates these options are exercised.
+The dates for exercising the options will be the first 7 calendar days of May of the year in which the options are exercised.